CooperDrones/VIP_Crazyswarm/README.md

 * Support for using multiple Crazyflies with a single Crazyradio
 * Includes external controller for waypoint navigation (if motion capture system is available)
 * No dependency to the Bitcraze SDK (Driver and Controller written in C++)

+A tutorial (for a slightly older version) is available in W. Hönig and N. Ayanian.
+"Flying Multiple UAVs Using ROS", Chapter in Robot Operating System (ROS): The Complete Reference (Volume 2), Springer, 2017. (see http://act.usc.edu/publications.html for a free pre-print).

 If you want to control many Crazyflies or look for a good controller for a single Crazyflie, take a look at http://crazyswarm.readthedocs.io/en/latest/.
 We are currently in the process to unify the Crazyswarm and crazyflie_ros as well as contributing the Crazyswarm firmware changes back to the official firmware.